WYCodeBook/WYCodeBook.github.io/_javascript/basic-javascript.md

 ---

-layout: post
+layout: collection
-title: "Basic JavaScript"
+title: "Console.log"
-date: 2018-06-20
-categories: JavaScript
-picture: /img/note_logo.png
+picture:
+description: A summary of what's HTML and how HTML works
 ---

 ### What's JavaScript